This listing has one of the 10 most popular offers available in Spain

 Go to the platform of Malaga direction on the left side.
 Trains from the airport to Malaga run approximately every 10 minutes.
 At Malaga María Zambrano train station, the main ticket office is on the left side of the main concourse, looking in the direction of the trains to Antequera-Santa Ana.
 Please check train times in advance.

 The price is approximately 27 EUR for the fast train.
 Please do not buy it as the slow train is approximately only 9 EUR and is four minutes slower.
 Once you bought the ticket, you can go to the relevant platform.
 Once you are onboard the train, please call Hacienda Horses to allow them some time to get to the station.
-Once you have arrived at Antequera-Santa Ana, you can get off and walk to the main hall and the staffs will meet you there.
+Once you have arrived at Antequera-Santa Ana, you can get off and walk to the main hall and they will meet you there.